Lake Region Public Library: In the News

-DEVILS LAKE - The Lake Region Public Library will be starting up their book club with Abercrombie Trail on Feb 3 via Zoom.
+NEWS FOR February: The Lake Region Public Library will be starting their book club with Abercrombie Trail on Feb 3 via Zoom.
 Please see library staff for books and details.
-Also a new book display entitled Books to Inspire a New You in 2021.
+Also new book displays honoring Black History Month, All You Need is Love and a Good Book, and Love Gone Wrong.

 For a full list of all new items, stop by the library and check out our displays.
 Check out our website: devilslakendlibrary.com